mariosgeo/ipi4d/ip4di_3d_GUI/Readme.txt

 Readme file for the IP4DI inversion.
-Two foldels coresponds for the 2.5D and 3D inversion.

 Start matlab.
 Set the present working directory to the folder you extracted the files.